reimagined/resolve/docs/application-configuration.md

 ### apiHandlers

 Specifies an array of the application's API Handlers.
-A Saga configuration object within this array contains the following fields:
+An API handler configuration object within this array contains the following fields:

 | Field   | Description                                                                                                                                         |
 | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |